Programvareverkstedet/dibbler/docs/economics.md

 To readjust the economy over time, there is an interest rate that will increase the amount you pay for each product by a certain percentage (the interest rate).
 This percentage can be adjusted by administrators when they see that the economy needs fixing.
 By default, the interest rate is set to `0%`.

+> [!NOTE]
-You can not go below `0%` interest rate.
+> You can not go below `0%` interest rate.

 ### What is penalty, and why do we need it

 We currently allow users to go into negative balance when buying products.
 This is useful when you're having a great time at hacking night or similar, and don't want to be stopped by a low balance.
 However, to avoid users going too deep into negative balance, we make the cost of the product multiply by a penalty multiplier once the user's balance goes below a certain threshold.
 This penalty multiplier and threshold can be adjusted by administrators.
 By default, the threshold is set to `-100` krs, and the penalty multiplier is set to `200%` (i.e. you pay double the amount of money for products once your balance goes below `-100` krs).

+The penalty starts counting as soon as your balance goes below the threshold, not when it is equal to the threshold.

+> [!NOTE]
-You can not set the penalty multiplier to below `100%` (that would be a rebate, not a penalty), and you can not set the penalty threshold to above `0` krs (we do not punish people for having money).
+> You can not set the penalty multiplier to below `100%` (that would be a rebate, not a penalty),
+> and you can not set the penalty threshold to above `0` krs (we do not punish people for having money).

 ## Adding products - user balance